prestsoftware/prest/docs/src/index.rst

 Introduction
 ------------

-Prest is an open-source and user-friendly **Windows & macOS desktop application**.
+Prest is an open-source and user-friendly desktop application.

-It can be used to analyze choice datasets created by economists, psychologists and marketing researchers.
+It can be used to analyze choice datasets created by experiments or surveys in economics or psychology.

-Its key novelties pertain to general datasets where choice alternatives are discrete.

-Prest allows for estimating non-parametrically the decision maker's preferences from such general datasets.

-It does so by finding out how "close" the observed choices are to being explainable by **rational choice or some model of bounded-rational choice**.

-In this way, Prest recovers both the individual's **decision rule** and their **preferences conditional on that rule**.
+Prest's functions enable the analyst to understand the surveyed decision makers' possible behavioural heuristics and preferences using only information about their choices at different menus of feasible options.

 Declarations
 ------------